samkohn/larpix-daq/webapp/api_docs.md

 ```
 {
   id: the ID provided when the command was sent,
-  result: the result as specified by the ModDAQ protocol format
+  result: the result as specified by the ModDAQ protocol format,
+  display: true to display result in list of messages
 }
 ```